john-hawkins/DataRobot_Workflows/retrain_python/README.md

     * Create a project by importing your dataset
     * Run autopilot to create models
     * Choose the best model based on your business criteria
-    * Export the blueprint of the best modeL, so that it can be retrained and deployed in prod
+    * Export the blueprint of the best model, so that it can be retrained and deployed in prod
 2. In the production environment
     * Create a project by importing the same dataset as in dev
     * Run manual mode